oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-1-home.png " ")

 	Let's begin by clicking the count of open alarms in a **Warning** state at the top of the homepage.
-With the alarms tab opened, we can see an open alarm **Concurrent Manager Completed Request Count Low**.
+With the alarms tab opened, we can see an open alarm **EBS Concurrent Request with Errors**.
 Clicking the alarm name opens a new tab in the OCI Monitoring Service.
 From this page we see a chart with rate of requests over time, with an overlay of the alarm status noted in red within the chart.
 Using the color we can easily identify if this alarm is flapping.
 Let's close the tab and return to Stack Monitoring.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-2-home.png " ")

 	Let's review the charts associated with this Concurrent Manager by clicking the **Performance** menu on the left side of the page.
 Next select the **Charts** tab.
-Now let's expand the charts to show the **Last 14 Days**.
-Reviewing the chart, **Concurrent Requests by Status** shows the count of requests by status has remained consistent and no visible spikes or valleys.
-Next, reviewing the the chart **Completed Concurrent Requests**, we do not see a spike in jobs resulting in errors or warning.
+Now let's expand the charts to show the **Last 7 Days**.
+Reviewing the chart, **Completed Concurrent Requests**, we do not see a spike in jobs resulting in errors.
+The chart **Capacity Utilization of Concurrent Managers** does not show any concurrent managers nearing 100% capacity.
 Reviewing the other metrics, all recent activity appears stable.
-Now let's continue the investigation by reviewing the overall health and performance of the entire EBS application stack.
+Now let's review the overall health and performance of the entire EBS application stack.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-3-home.png " ")